Bordered Floer homology for manifolds with torus boundary via immersed curves: Bordered invariants as train tracks

 \begin{theorem} Fix train tracks $\tracks_0$ and $\tracks_1$, where $\tracks_0$ is reduced and $\tracks_1$ is special bounded.
-Let $N_0^\Alg$ denote the type A structure associated with $\tracks_0$ and let ${}^\Alg\!
-N_1$ denote the type D structure associated with $\tracks_1$.
+Let $N^0_\Alg$ denote the type A structure associated with $\tracks_0$ and let ${}^\Alg\!
+N^1$ denote the type D structure associated with $\tracks_1$.
 Then $d^\tracks$ may be identified with $\partial^\boxtimes$ and there is an isomorphism of chain complexes \end{theorem}

+\begin{remark} With the exception of the proof that follows, we will typically opt for subscripts on the given type D structures and make use of the shorthand notation $N^0_\Alg\boxtimes {}^\Alg\!
+N^1=N_0^A\boxtimes N_1$.\end{remark}

-\begin{proof} First observe that there is an identification of the generating sets for $\sC(\tracks_0,\tracks_1)$ and $N_0^\Alg\boxtimes {}^\Alg\!
-N_1$, since each vertical (respectively horizontal) segment in $A(\tracks_0)$ intersects each horizontal (respectively vertical) segment of $D(\tracks_1)$ and there are no other intersection points.
-Note that the horizontal segments in of $A(\tracks_0)$ correspond directly to the $\iota_0$ generators of $N_0^\Alg$, while the vertical segments correspond to the $\iota_1$ generators.
-Similarly, the vertical segments of $D(\tracks_1)$ correspond directly to the $\iota_0$ generators $N_1$, while the horizontal segments correspond to the $\iota_1$ generators.
+\begin{proof}[Proof of Theorem \ref{thm:pairtracks}] First observe that there is an identification of the generating sets for $\sC(\tracks_0,\tracks_1)$ and $N^0_\Alg\boxtimes {}^\Alg\!
+N^1$, since each vertical (respectively horizontal) segment in $A(\tracks_0)$ intersects each horizontal (respectively vertical) segment of $D(\tracks_1)$ and there are no other intersection points.
+Note that the horizontal segments of $A(\tracks_0)$ correspond directly to the $\iota_0$ generators of $N^0_\Alg$, while the vertical segments correspond to the $\iota_1$ generators.
+Similarly, the vertical segments of $D(\tracks_1)$ correspond directly to the $\iota_0$ generators of ${}^\Alg\!
+N^1$, while the horizontal segments correspond to the $\iota_1$ generators.